microsoft/vscode-docker/CONTRIBUTING.md

 ## Documentation
 The primary documentation for the extension is available at the [VS Code documentation website](https://code.visualstudio.com/docs/containers/overview).
 If something is unclear or does not ring true, tell us using "unhelpful documentation" link that you can find at the bottom of every page.

-If something seems wrong with [the README file](README.md) or [the Docker Extension Pack wiki](https://github.com/microsoft/vscode-docker/wiki), please open an issue, or submit a PR with correction!
+If something seems wrong with [the README file](README.md) or [the Docker Dev Extension Pack wiki](https://github.com/microsoft/vscode-docker/wiki), please open an issue, or submit a PR with correction!

 ## Code
 To contribute bug fixes, features, or design changes: